-On January 28, 2016, the Company received notice from the International Chamber of Commerce (ICC) International Court of Arbitration that Abengoa S.A. had submitted a request for arbitration.
-In the request, Abengoa S.A. alleged that the Company's termination of the Construction Agreement was wrongful and in breach of the agreement terms and does not give rise to any liability of Abengoa S.A. under the terms of a guaranty in favor of PGE and pursuant to which Abengoa S.A. agreed to guaranty certain obligations of the Contractor under the Construction Agreement.
-PGE disagrees with the assertions in the request for arbitration and on February 29, 2016 filed a complaint and motion for preliminary injunction in the U.S. District Court for the District of Oregon seeking to have the arbitration claim dismissed on the grounds that the Company has not made a demand under the Abengoa S.A. guaranty, and therefore the matter is not ripe for arbitration.
+In January 2016, the Company received notice from the ICC that Abengoa S.A. had submitted a request for arbitration.
+In the request, Abengoa S.A. alleged that the Company's termination of the Construction Agreement was wrongful and in breach of the agreement terms and did not give rise to any liability of Abengoa S.A. under the terms of a guaranty in favor of PGE and pursuant to which Abengoa S.A. agreed to guaranty certain obligations of the Contractor under the Construction Agreement.

+PGE disagreed with the assertions in the request for arbitration and in February 2016 filed a complaint and motion for preliminary injunction in the U.S. District Court seeking to have the arbitration claim dismissed on the grounds that the Company had not made a demand under the Abengoa S.A. guaranty, and therefore the matter was not ripe for arbitration.
 In addition, the Contractor has been joined as a party to the arbitration and is seeking damages of approximately \$117 million based on a claim that PGE wrongfully terminated the Construction Agreement.
-The Contractor is also seeking estimated damages of \$44 million based on a claim that PGE failed to disclose to the Contractor, in connection with the Contractor's bid submitted pursuant to the Company's request for proposals, certain information regarding union labor productivity rates in eastern Oregon, and that this failure caused the Contractor to submit a bid with a contract price that was lower than the contract price that would have been submitted had Contractor known such information.
+The Contractor is also seeking estimated damages of \$44 million based on a claim that PGE failed to disclose to the Contractor, in connection with the Contractor's bid submitted pursuant to the Company's request for proposals, certain information regarding union labor productivity rates in eastern Oregon, and that this alleged failure caused the Contractor to submit a bid with a contract price that was lower than the contract price that would have been submitted had Contractor known such information.
 PGE disagrees with both of these claims.
+A hearing on the jurisdictional issues before the ICC is scheduled for late October 2017.

 Bankruptcy Proceedings - On March 28, 2016, Abengoa S.A. and several of its foreign affiliates filed petitions for recognition under Chapter 15 of the U.S. Bankruptcy Code requesting interim relief, including an injunction precluding the prosecution of any proceedings against the Chapter 15 debtors.
 On March 29, 2016, a number of Abengoa S.A.'s U.S. subsidiaries, including the four entities that collectively comprise the Contractor, filed voluntary petitions for relief under Chapter 11 of the U.S. Bankruptcy Code.
-As a result, on April 5, 2016, the U.S. District Court issued an order stating that the Company's District Court action against Abengoa S.A. was stayed.
-In early October 2016, the bankruptcy court in the Chapter 11 proceeding granted the Company's motion for relief from stay with respect to the four entities that collectively comprise the Contractor, which allows the Company to bring claims against such entities in the U.S. District Court.
+As a result, on April 5, 2016, the U.S. District Court issued an order stating that the Company's U.S. District Court action against Abengoa S.A., as further described below, was stayed.
+In early October 2016, the bankruptcy court in the Chapter 11 proceeding granted the Company's motion for relief from stay with respect to the four entities that collectively comprise the Contractor, which allowed the Company to bring claims against such entities in the U.S. District Court.